panglesd/slipshow/docs/tutorial.rst

 Typing your presentation
 ========================

-This tutorial assumes you have access to the slipshow compiler.
-We encourage you not just to read, but to actually create the presentation this tutorial is describing.
+Thanks to the editors and preview embedded in this page, this tutorial does not *require* you to have access to the slipshow compiler on your machine.
+However, we encourage you to have it, to not just read, but actually create the presentation this tutorial is describing.
 It is even better if you modify it to make it your own!

-For that, you can use the `sliphub editor <https://sliphub.choum.net/new>`_: it requires no installation on your computer, nor to create any account!
-However, if you actually want to use slipshow for the future, we strongly recommend completing the :ref:`getting-started` part of the document.

 .. contents:: Outline of the tutorial
    :local: